watson-developer-cloud/swift-sdk/README.md

 $ carthage update --platform iOS
 ```

 Finally, drag-and-drop the built frameworks into your Xcode project and import them as desired.
+If you are using Speech to Text, be sure to include both `SpeechToTextV1.framework` and `Starscream.framework` in your application.

 ### Swift Package Manager